Parallel Dual-Numbers Reverse AD: Implementation

 Template Haskell~\citep{fp-2002-template-haskell} is a built-in metaprogramming facility in GHC Haskell that (roughly) allows the programmer to write a Haskell function that takes a block of user-written Haskell code, do whatever it wants with the AST of that code, and finally splice the result back into the user's program.
 The resulting code is still type-checked as usual.
 The AST transformation that we implement is, of course, differentiation.

-\myparagraph{Benchmarks} To check that our implementation has reasonable performance in practice, we benchmark (in \texttt{bench/Main.hs}) against Kmett's Haskell \texttt{ad} library~\citep{ad-2021-kmett-hackage} (version 4.5.6) on a few basic functions.
-These functions are the followign (abbreviating \texttt{Double} as `\texttt{D}'): \rotatevecbyquat{rotate\textunderscore{}vec\textunderscore{}by\textunderscore{}quat\xspace} \begin{itemize} \item A single scalar multiplication of type \texttt{(D, D) -> D}; \item Dot product of type \texttt{([D], [D]) -> D}; \item Matrix--vector multiplication, then sum: of type \texttt{([[D]], [D]) -> D}; \item The \texttt{\rotatevecbyquat} example from \citep{ad-2021-krawiec-kmett-ad} of type \texttt{(Vec3 D, Quaternion D) -> Vec3 D}, with \texttt{data Vec3 s = Vec3 s s s} and \texttt{data Quaternion s = Quaternion s s s s}; \item Simulation of 4 particles in a simple force field with friction for 1000 time steps; this example has type \texttt{[((D, D), (D, D))] -> D}.
+\myparagraph{Benchmarks} To check that our implementation has reasonable performance in practice, we benchmark (in \texttt{bench/Main.hs}) against Kmett's Haskell \texttt{ad} library~\citep{ad-2021-kmett-hackage} (version 4.5.6) on a few basic functions.\footnote{ We use \texttt{Numeric.AD.Double} instead of \texttt{Numeric.AD} to allow \texttt{ad} to specialise for \texttt{Double}, which we also do.
+We keep \texttt{ad}'s (non-default) \texttt{ffi} flag off for a fairer playing ground (we could do similar things, but do not). } These functions are the following (abbreviating \texttt{Double} as `\texttt{D}'): \rotatevecbyquat{rotate\textunderscore{}vec\textunderscore{}by\textunderscore{}quat\xspace} \begin{itemize} \item A single scalar multiplication of type \texttt{(D, D) -> D}; \item Dot product of type \texttt{([D], [D]) -> D}; \item Matrix--vector multiplication, then sum: of type \texttt{([[D]], [D]) -> D}; \item The \texttt{\rotatevecbyquat} example from \citep{ad-2021-krawiec-kmett-ad} of type \texttt{(Vec3 D, Quaternion D) -> Vec3 D}, with \texttt{data Vec3 s = Vec3 s s s} and \texttt{data Quaternion s = Quaternion s s s s}; \item A simple, dense neural network with 2 hidden layers, ReLU activations and (safe) softmax output processing.
+The result vector is summed to make the output a single scalar.
+The actual Haskell function is generic in the number of layers and has type \texttt{([([[D]], [D])], [D]) -> D}: the first list contains a matrix and a bias vector for each hidden layer, and the second tuple component is the input vector.
+In the benchmark, the input has length 50 and the two hidden layers have size 100 and 50. \item Simulation of 4 particles in a simple force field with friction for 1000 time steps; this example has type \texttt{[((D, D), (D, D))] -> D}.
 The input is a list (of length 4) of initial positions and velocities; the output is $\sum_{(x,y)} x \cdot y$ ranging over the 4 result positions $p$, to ensure that the computation has a single scalar as output.
 The four particles are simulated in parallel using the $(\parCom)$ combinator from \cref{sec:parallelism}. \end{itemize} The fourth test case, \rotatevecbyquat, has a non-trivial return type; the benchmark executes its reverse pass three times (`3' being the number of scalars in the function output) to get the full Jacobian.
 The fifth test case, `particles', is run on 1, 2 and 4 threads, where the ideal result would be perfect scaling due to the four paricles being independent.